Anjok07/ultimatevocalremovergui/README.md

 All of the models included in the release were trained on large datasets containing diverse sets of music genres.

 - **PLEASE NOTE:** Do not change the name of the models provided!
 The required parameters are specified and appended to the end of the filenames.
-    - HP2 - These models have more capacity but are resource heavy!
+    - HP2 - These models have more capacity but are resource heavy.
     - HP - These models use the standard UVR v5 model capacity.

 Here's a list of the models included within the package -